x81705/IDS6938-SimulationTechniques/Homework3/Readme.md

 Almodovar, Alex.
 Multiple conversations
-(both in-person and via email/text) regarding assignment, 9MAR-29MAR17.
+(both in-person and via email/text) regarding assignment, 10APR-26APR17.
-For Part II, Alex provided help with general problem solution for B/C (to no avail, program is still not outputting).
+Alex provided help with reformatting my functions for part B, and catching syntax/logic errors within the functions.
+All help received from Alex is document in visual studio files.

+Cabrera, Roberto.
+Face to face conversation on 24APR17.
+Roberto helped me with part C, and helped me to understand how to input/translate the code from webcourses into C++.
+All help received from Roberto is documented in visual studio files.

+MacArthur, Keith.
+Face to face conversation on 24APR17.
+Keith helped me to understand the process of coding the separation function.
-All help received from Alex is documented in visual studio files.
+All help received from Keith is documented in visual studio files.

 Matthews, Sarah.
-Multiple face to face/digital conversations from 13APR-26APR17.
+Multiple face to face/digital conversations from 10APR-26APR17.
 For Part I,
-Sarahm helped me with multiple function syntax/formatting and value manipulation.
+Sarahm helped me with multiple function syntax/formatting, derivative computation, and initial value manipulation.
 All help received from Sarah is documented in visual studio files.
 ~~~